moderndatacompany/dataos.info/docs/resources/depot/index.md

 ### **Work with Stacks**

 Depots are compatible with different Stacks in DataOS.
 [Stacks](/resources/stacks/) provide distinct approaches to interact with the system and enable various programming paradigms in DataOS.
-Several Stacks are available that can be utilized with Depots, including [Scanner](/resources/stacks/scanner/) for introspecting Depots, [Flare](/resources/stacks/flare/) for data ingestion, transformation, syndication, etc., [Benthos](/resources/stacks/bento/) for stream processing and [Data Toolbox](/resources/stacks/data_toolbox/) for managing [Icebase](/resources/depot/icebase/) DDL and DML.
+Several Stacks are available that can be utilized with Depots, including [Scanner](/resources/stacks/scanner/) for introspecting Depots, [Flare](/resources/stacks/flare/) for data ingestion, transformation, syndication, etc., [Benthos](/resources/stacks/bento/) for stream processing [Icebase](/resources/depot/icebase/) DDL and DML.

 [Flare](/resources/stacks/flare/) and [Scanner](/resources/stacks/scanner/) Stacks are supported by all Depots, while [Benthos](/resources/stacks/bento/), the stream-processing Stack, is compatible with read/write operations from streaming Depots like [Fastbase](/resources/depot/fastbase/) and Kafka Depots.